Climb Denali! – Discounts Available on Select 2027 Trips. Click for details.

 RedPoint Rescue Travel Insurance

-RedPoint is our primary travel insurance provider, offering coverage for trip cancellation, trip delay, baggage, medical evacuation and other eventualities.
-We recommend RedPoint Ripcord highly.
+RedPoint Ripcord is our primary travel insurance provider, offering coverage for trip cancellation, trip delay, baggage, medical evacuation and other eventualities.

-Over the years, we have seen a number of climbers choose not to buy travel insurance and then need to cancel their climbing trip at the last minute due illness, minor injury, a family emergency or death, and other unforeseen circumstances.
-We were unable to issue a refund because of the last minute cancellation, and as a result, the climber was out not only the cost of the plane ticket, but the cost of the trek, climbing course, or expedition as well.
+Over the years, we have seen a number of program participants choose not to buy travel insurance and then need to cancel their trip at the last minute due to illness, minor injury, a family emergency, death, or other unforeseen circumstances.
+We were unable to issue a refund because of the last-minute cancellation, and as a result, the participant was out not only the cost of the plane ticket, but the cost of the program.

 Why does AAI recommend the comprehensive plan?